Jimmy Turner | MD of The Physician Philosopher and Life Coach Doctor

 Being an entrepreneur has taught me so much that I did not learn in medical school.
 Most importantly, I no longer think inside the box.
 Just because doctors before me followed a certain path, does not mean that I have to do the same.

 As it turns out, entrepreneurs are serial problem solvers.
 Issues constantly come up when starting a business.
 Learning how to deal with these problems has made me a better and more efficient problem solver.
 This has also translated into helping me become a better physician.

-Set the goal you want to see, design a plan to get there, and stick with it.
+Set the goal you want to see, design a plan to get there and stick with it.

 Q: Where do you see things headed for you in the next 5 years?

-With my clinical income alone, my family was already well on our way to be financially independent in our mid-40s.
+With my clinical income alone, my family was already well on our way to being financially independent in our mid-40s.
 With the addition of the non-clinical income produced by The Physician Philosopher, Money Meets Medicine, and the Life Coach Doctor… I was able to go part-time in medicine only 3 years into my career.

 Going forward, I will be working on moving closer and closer toward living my ideal day, week, and year as much as possible.
 This will include being the best husband, father, doctor, and entrepreneur I can be.

 I have little plans of leaving medicine as I love taking care of patients and teaching my students and residents.
-My time outside of medicine will continue to focus on helping burned out doctors find the work-life balance and financial freedom that they deserve through coaching, online courses, and content.
+My time outside of medicine will continue to focus on helping burned-out doctors find the work-life balance and financial freedom that they deserve through coaching, online courses, and content.